ragges/tektools/README.md

 almost every read, and much more of it as soon as the scope is being used.

-You can also use the NVRAM and EEPROM checksumming tool included in tdsNvramFloppyTool to check your NVRAM dumps.
+You can also use the NVRAM and EEPROM checksumming tool TDSNvrCV_2_0 to check your NVRAM dumps.

 If you use the floppy method first, and then immediately flip the NVRAM protection switch and reboot it for GPIB dumping using